lukiasz/lukiasz.github.io-hugo/content/post/way-to-master-post-mortem.md

 summary = """Brief history of one of Way To Master - one of the most interesting after-hour projects that I've been involved into."""

 [header]
-image = "headers/wtm-logo.png"
+image = "/wtm-1/wtm-logo.png"
 caption = ""

 +++

 This page describes a brief history of one of the most interesting after-hour projects that I've been involved into.
-It's called [Way To Master](www.waytomaster.com) and it was intended to help learning English for Polish people.
+It was called Way To Master and it was intended to help learning English for Polish people.
 Nothing related to it happened for a two years from now.
 There are no users, no ads, no new features.
-Also, there is one week left until domain will expire so probably now the page you're reading is the only visible sign of existence of Way To Master.
-I miss it a little because it was one of most interesting things I've did and also I believe that idea is still valid.
-I'm writing this post also for future-me.
-There will be a point in my life when I'll forget some of these things and then I'll just open it and read.
+Also, there is one week left until domain will expire so probably now the page you're reading is one of few visible signs of existence of Way To Master.
+I'm writing this post mostly for myself in the future.
+There will be a point in my life when I'll forget some of these things and then I'll just open it and read, assuming Github won't go offline :smile:.

 I've split this article into two separate posts.
 The first one (that you're reading right now) is overall description of the project.
 The second one explains technicalities and will be published soon.

-{{< figure src="/img/wtm/screen1.jpg" title="In-line translating (.srt format)." >}}
+{{< figure src="/img/wtm-1/screen1.jpg" title="In-line translation (.srt format)." >}}

 ## Learning foreign languages - standard approach

-Let me start from the base idea.
 Way to master was all about learning foreign languages.
 And learning a language is a bit twisted phenomena comparing to learning other things.
 Usually, if you want to master some subject, you're using language (either spoken or written) to learn new concepts.
-The role of a language here is acting as a transport layer carrying content to learn.
+A programmer could say that the role of a language here is acting as a transport layer carrying content to learn.
 By adjusting language, one can gain better understanding of given concept - sometimes learned topics are easier to understand if different words are used and sometimes the opposite holds true.

-Ff you're learning a language, what you want to learn is the transport layer and you're doing it by utilizing some content - articles, sentences, songs, movies, dialogues.
+If you're learning a language things are different.
+What you want to learn is *the transport layer* and you're doing it by utilizing some content - articles, sentences, songs, movies, dialogues.
 Whatever way of learning a language you will use, you need *something* to read, write, speak or hear about.

-These *somethings* to read, write, speak or hear about are usually fixed and provided by a course creators.
+If you prefer to learn a language using one of most common approaches - stationary course, these *somethings* to read, write, speak or hear about are usually fixed and provided by a course creators.
 Sometimes student has limited possibility of choosing one article or another but there are chances that nothing will really meet his areas of interests anyway.
 It's partially because people are varying on their interests and partially because learning materials need to be adjusted basing on language level.

-{{< figure src="/img/wtm/app_screen1.gif" title="Summary widget displayed after uploading new subtitles." >}}
+{{< figure src="/img/wtm-1/app_screen1.gif" title="Summary widget displayed after uploading new subtitles." >}}

 ## Learning foreign languages - our approach